spopa01/algorithmic_playground/algorithms_sedgewick/README.md

 | adjacency matrix | `V^2` | `1` | `1` | `V` |
 | adjacency list | `V+E` | `1` | `degree(V)` | `degree(V)` |

-Note: adjacency matrix disallows parallel edges.
+Note: adjacency matrix disallows parallel edges

 ### Depth-First Search

-Goal: systematically search through a graph (mimic maze exploration).
+Goal: systematically search through a graph (mimic maze exploration)

+DFSRec(to visit a vertex `v`):

+- Mark `v` as visited
+- Recursively visit all unmarked vertices `w` adjacent to `v`

 DFS(to visit a vertex `v`):

-- Mark `v` as visited.
+- Put `v` onto a LIFO stack, and mark it as visited
-- Recursively visit all unmarked vertices `w` adjacent to `v`.
+- Repeat until the stack is empty:
+	- Remove the most recently added vertex `w`
+	- Add each of `w`'s unvisited neighbours to the stack, and mark them as visited

 Typical applications:

-- find all vertices connected to a given source vertex.
+- find all vertices connected to a given source vertex
-- find a path between two vertices.
+- find a path between two vertices

 Design pattern: decouple graph data type from graph processing.